 What Types of Mental Symptoms Are There?

-Each disorder is often characterized by the mental symptoms.
-Panic disorder has very different thoughts from obsessive compulsive disorder, which has different mental symptoms from generalized anxiety disorder.
+Each disorder is characterized by its mental symptoms.
+Panic disorder has very different thoughts from obsessive-compulsive disorder, which has different mental symptoms from generalized anxiety disorder.
 Because they're all different, each has its own treatment.
 Take my anxiety test to get a better idea of how to treat these different anxiety problems.

 What Are the Mental Symptoms of Anxiety?